graphql-rust/juniper/docs/book/content/types/objects/complex_fields.md

 /// Doc comments are used as descriptions for GraphQL.
 #[juniper::graphql_object(
-    // With this attribtue you can change the public GraphQL name of the type. name = "PersonObject",
+    // With this attribute you can change the public GraphQL name of the type. name = "PersonObject",
     // You can also specify a description here, which will overwrite
     // a doc comment description.